viraatdas/BoilerMatch/README.md

 # BoilerMatch

 ## How to run
 This runs all three containers: backend, frontend, and postgres database.
-Currently only runs `web`
+Frontend only set to `web` for now.
 - `make`

 Run `make build` if it doesn't work